bytemaster/invictus-FAQ/FAQ.md

 Invictus
 --------
-1. **What is Invictus Innovations, Incorporated?** Invictus is a software company that develops open-source software for the flourishing world of Distributed Autonomous Corporations (DACs).
+1. **What is Invictus Innovations, Incorporated?** Invictus is a flesh and blood corporation that develops open-source software for the flourishing world of Distributed Autonomous Companies (DACs).
 2. **Does Invictus Launch DACs?** No, Invictus only writes open-source software.
 DAC launches are always executed by a 3rd party.
 3. **How can I get involved?** The best way is to sign up on the [forum](https://bitsharestalk.org/index.php) and get involved in the discussions there.
 4. **I have mad coding skills, who can I talk to about a job?** Invictus regularly posts bounties [on the forum](https://bitsharestalk.org/index.php?board=38.0), or you can send an email to [contact.us@invictus-innovations.com](contact.us@invictus-innovations.com).

+Read More: I3.md

 General Crypto-Equity Questions
 -------------------------------